iLib-js/ilib-es6/README.md

 # ilib-es6

-ES6 wrappers around the ilib classes so that you can import just what you need and use the classes with promises
+ES6 wrappers around the ilib classes so that you can import just what you need and use the classes with promises.